Published on: 01-08-2015

 Freemium is a business model that offers part of an article or content for free, but that requires payment to access all content.
 This premium content is exclusively available to subscribers.
 Zoom.nl, for example, uses its online magazine for free as a teaser for its printed version.

 An advantage of being an online publisher is that you can offer specific information tailored to people’s requirements.
-You could, for example, write a whitepaper about a specific subject that matches your readers’ wishes.
+You could, for example, write a white paper about a specific subject that matches your readers’ wishes.
 Your readers will often be prepared to give you personal information in exchange for valuable content.
 This way they gain access to valuable content and you can compile an interesting database and hopefully generate sales.
 A win-win situation!
+Looking for a good example?
+Check out our very own whitepaper magazine.

 Be innovative and flexible